This post was originally published in 2013, but was updated in 2019.

 If you have ever been to Asia, then you know what I mean.
 Massages are available all over the city for crazy cheap, tempting you indulge to in some relaxation every day.
 In fact, there was a great massage facility right in front of the building where my hostel was located.
 So every night when I returned from an exhausting day of exploring the city, I would make a stop for an hour of reflexology on my tired feet (for a bargain $10 USD).
 It was a wonderful way to end each day (or a nice break in the middle of the day).
 Yes, some days I had two massages.

-Overall, I would highly recommend visiting Hong Kong – even if you can’t find anyone to go with you, don’t let that stop you!
+Overall, I would highly recommend planning a visit to Hong Kong – even if you can’t find anyone to go with you, don’t let that stop you!
 And especially solo female travelers, it’s a really great place to visit.
 There is so much to do, the infrastructure is great, and the people are wonderful.
 Happy Travels!

 Did you find this useful?
 Pin It to your Pinterest Board & Make sure to Follow Our Boards too!!